 How Will Humidity Affect Viruses In South Jersey This Winter?

-Is your home ready for the winter?
-No, we don’t mean holiday decorations.
+Has your home been comfortable this winter?
+We’re not just talking about being warm, but has it been COMFORTABLE?
 We’re not even talking about insulation or a heater tune-up (although that’s always a good idea!).
-Instead, we’re thinking about viruses — and how controlling the humidity in your home affects their transmission.
+Instead, we’re thinking about indoor air quality— and how controlling the humidity in your home affects the transmission of viruses.

 Before we go any further, let’s stress that we’re not saying anything here to try and panic you.
 Nor do we want to scare you into buying anything you don’t need.